Table of contents

-This is how your microbiome influences your hormonal balance
+- This is how you bring your hormones back into balance

 If you want to have a healthy hormone balance, you need a healthy microbiome.